atlas-001/webscrape/README.md

-# webscrape
+# The Eye of Cthulhu
-a webscraper with machine learning.
+a webscraper with machine learning with hopes of one day predicting the future.

 make sure to start a python evironment

-$ python -m venv <your-evironment>
+$ python -m venv your-evironment-here

 Packages that you need to install: